-U.N. council to meet at Moscow’s request over U.S. biolabs claim, as Zelensky dismisses chemical weapons allegation
+U.N. council to meet at Moscow’s request over unproven claim of U.S. biolabs, as Zelensky dismisses allegation

 The U.S. has also hit back at Beijing for echoing Moscow’s “conspiracy theories.”

-“This Russian military operation has uncovered the secret of the U.S. labs in Ukraine, and this is not something that can be dealt with in a perfunctory manner,” China’s foreign ministry spokesperson Zhao Lijian said Thursday, according to the Associated Press, repeating similar claims he made earlier this week.
+“This Russian military operation has uncovered the secret of the U.S. labs in Ukraine, and this is not something that can be dealt with in a perfunctory manner,” Chinese Foreign Ministry spokesman Zhao Lijian said Thursday, according to the Associated Press, repeating similar claims he made earlier this week.
 “It is not something they can muddle through by saying that China’s statement and Russia’s finding are disinformation, and are absurd and ridiculous.”

-While China claims it has not taken sides in the conflict — neither denouncing the Russian invasion nor overtly endorsing it — state media and Chinese foreign ministry officials regularly echo Russian propaganda and the Russian biolab theory has quickly spread online, racking up millions of views on the social media platform, Weibo.
+While China claims it has not taken sides in the conflict — neither denouncing the Russian invasion nor overtly endorsing it — state media and Chinese Foreign Ministry officials regularly echo Russian propaganda, and the Russian biolab theory has quickly spread online, racking up millions of views on the social media platform Weibo.

 The manic obsession with which various Russian officials fantasize about non-existent biological or chemical weapons or hazards in Ukraine is deeply troubling and may actually point at Russia preparing another horrific false flag operation.
 This tweet is for the record.— Dmytro Kuleba (@DmytroKuleba) March 10, 2022